webcatalog/translatium-legacy/FAQs.md

 If you purchase the license from other stores, such as [BundleHunt](https://bundlehunt.com/), please contact the corresponding store to retrieve your license key.

+If you purchase the app from App Store, the license is tied to your Apple account.

-If you purchase the app from App Store or Microsoft Store, the license is tied to your account.
+If you purchase the app from Microsoft Store, the license is tied to your Microsoft account.